parthnan/FoodTracker-Web-service/README.md

 The Discount foods tab displays upto 10 low price foods close to expiry in registered stores, as well as the location.

 ![alt text](https://raw.githubusercontent.com/parthnan/FoodTracker/master/discount.png)

-# See frontend demo
-Use commands "npm install" and  "npm run dev" in node.js terminal.